Taking Your Time By D.I. Jolly

 “During the afternoon specifically.
 Sunny day for the most part but a summer storm was rolling in.”

-They continued to sit in silence for a few more moments and panic began creeping up the man’s spine, feeling that every moment he didn’t have an answer was a moment closing to going back into the hell of the acid vat.
+They continued to sit in silence for a few more moments and panic began to creep up the man’s spine.
+Every moment he didn’t have an answer was a moment that brought him closer to going back into the hell of the acid vat.

 “You were in a car accident that day.”

-The light bulb suddenly went off in the man’s mind as he remembered reversing into another car while pulling out of a parking spot.
-He remembered thinking the car looked far more expensive that he could afford and quickly fled the scene.
+The light bulb suddenly went off in the man’s mind as he remembered that he reversed into another car while pulling out of a parking spot.
+He remembered that the car looked far more expensive that he could afford and quickly fled the scene.

 “I’m here because of a little fender bending over 13 years ago?
 Look, man, I’m sorry, I’m really sorry.”
-The tears started flowing quicker and he started struggling to speak and breath.
+The tears fell quicker and he started struggling to speak and breath.
 “I… I didn’t have work, I … couldn’t afford that car….
 I’ll do anything.”
 He heaved a deep breath in and managed to blurt.
-“Just don’t put me back in the acid again!.”
+“Just don’t put me back in the acid!”

-Jerome waited for a few more moments until the man was able to stop crying and compose himself, he had waited so long that a little longer wasn’t going to be a problem.
+Jerome waited for a few more moments until the man was able to calm himself enough to be a bit more composed.
+He had, after all, waited for years, so a few extra minutes wasn’t going to be a problem.

 “It’s not about the car, I’m rich and I’m insured.”